mtlynch/mediagoblin/docs/source/siteadmin/media-types.rst

 Video
 =====

-To enable video, first install gstreamer and the python-gstreamer bindings (as well as whatever gstremaer extensions you want, good/bad/ugly).
+To enable video, first install GStreamer and the python-gstreamer bindings (as well as whatever GStreamer extensions you want, good/bad/ugly).
 On Debianoid systems

 .. code-block:: bash